EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 "I don't know.
 I was scared.
 What are you lecturing me for, anyway?
 Like you haven't done worse."

-To their surprise, Ghost agreed with them.
+To their surprise, Esper agreed with them.

 "A lot worse.
 I think I'll be paying it off for the rest of my life.
 What are you knocking over convenience stores for, anyway?"